beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Audit logs
-ReadonlyREST can write events very similarly to Logstash into to a series of indices: `readonlyrest_audit-YYYY-MM-DD`.
+ReadonlyREST can write events very similarly to Logstash into to a series of indices named by default `readonlyrest_audit-YYYY-MM-DD`.
 Every event contains information about a request and how the system has handled it.
 Here is an example of the data points contained in each audit event.
 We can leverage all this information to build interesting Kibana dashboards, or any other visualization.

 ```json